Table of Contents

 A research study conducted at the University of Minnesota demonstrated that heat processing jelly for 5 to 15 minutes had no harmful effect on the products.
 Those tested included ones made with liquid and powdered pectin, as well as traditional no-pectin-added ones.
 In addition, the heat processing gives a better seal, and destroys mold that may be present on the top surface of the product.

-Use standard half-pint jars with 2-piece lids.
+Use standard half-pint or pint jars with 2-piece lids.
 Have jars clean and hot.
 Pack product to within ¼-inch of top, and seal.
-Heat process for 6 minutes in boiling water bath canner (11 minutes for cold, unsterilized jars).
-Count time from when water returns to boil.
+See chart for processing times.

-Note: Jelly jars and paraffin are no longer recommended.
+Note: Paraffin is no longer recommended.
 An incomplete seal with paraffin and the absence of a heat treatment may result in mold growth and toxin production in the jelly.
 Persons continuing to use the paraffin/no water bath method should be aware of the potential health risk.

 Nutritive Value of Jelly